michaelrommel/blog/articles/create/2022-01-27-code-sample.md

 # Here is a code sample

-This introduction sentences do not make any sense, they are just for testing ligatures.
+These introduction sentences do not make any sense, they are just for testing ligatures.

 > Those are just affectionate pearls of flawless, infinite wisdom strung together offhand like surfboards drawn in a raffle.